saifullah3396/retail_app_backend/README.md

 createuser --interactive

 Output:
-Enter name of role to add: <user-name>
+Enter name of role to add: admin
 Shall the new role be a superuser? (y/n) n
 Shall the new role be allowed to create databases? (y/n) y Shall the new role be allowed to create more new roles? (y/n) n